 Magnolia provides the following block types out-of-the-box:

-To add blocks to your story, click the plus icon in your story to expand the Block chooser menu and select the type of blocks you want.
+To add blocks to your story, click the plus icon in your story to expand the Block chooser menu and select the block type you want.

 The … Others option at the bottom of the menu opens the Block chooser dialog.